Robo-Advisor

 Tweet This

 In addition to higher fees, most financial advisors have an account minimum you have to hit to use their services.
-However, robo-advisors, such as Betterment Digital, have no account minimum.
+However, robo-advisors, such as M1 Financial, have low account minimums.

 Personal Financial Advice